radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 - **Get offers from ID** - By the given ID of product, return all offers.
 Parameter ID is required.

 poetry run offers offers 065464bb-4b72-4583-96d5-74a23ff451d4 --client httpx

+## Automatic SDK generation
+There is also included automatic generation of SDK by given OpenAPI generator - openapi-python-client is included into pyproject.toml, by poetry installation you can freely generate it yourself.

+Go to command line into folder: ./DXHeroes_RP/PythonSDK_offers.
+If you did not installed dependencies of the project yet, run:

+poetry install

+then you can generate SDK by:

+poetry run openapi-python-client generate --path openapi.json

+Note: You have to remove old generated SDK (whole folder named as 'python-exercise-client').

+If there is needed to use config.yaml file, there is attached one in the ./DXHeroes_RP/PythonSDK_offers folder.

+Example of used automatic SDK located in examples/automatic_sdk.py.

 ## Tests
 Run tests with: